Fresh-Teacher/victory-primary-sch./README.md

-# This repo is live at https://freshteacher.tech/victory-primary-sch.
+# This site is live at https://freshteacher.tech/victory-primary-sch./